7 Best Email Automation Tools for Marketing

 Moosend is an email marketing automation provider with an automation workflow builder that is intuitive and easy to use, even for entry-level users.
 You can craft your automation sequence from scratch, adding conditional steps and choosing from several triggers that will set your workflow in motion.

 The platform allows you to duplicate parts of your workflow or share them with other team members to save time and trouble.
-Moosend has made automation a walk in the park through various pre-built automation sequences called recipes that you can use as they come or customise them by adding or removing steps.
+Moosend has made automation a walk in the park through various pre-built automation sequences called recipes that you can use as they come or customise by adding or removing steps.

 The analytics provided help you detect highly engaged email recipients more likely to convert and send fully customised emails that match their preferences.
 You can also take advantage of its top-notch A/B testing capabilities to see what works best for your audience.